Colorectal Cancer in Malaysia: Symptoms, Prevention and Treatment Options

 05 April 2019

 The colon is the large intestine with the rectum being the last part of the large intestine.
-Colorectal cancer is a malignant growth that occurs in either the colon or rectum.
-Colorectal cancer is today the most common cancer in men and third most common cancer in women in Malaysia.
-Overall, men are only a little more likely than women to develop colorectal cancer.
+Colorectal cancer is a malignant growth that occurs in either the colon or rectum, making it one of the most serious forms of cancer.
+Colorectal cancer is currently the most common cancer in men and third most common cancer in women in Malaysia.
 The most common type of colorectal cancer is the adenocarcinoma.
-Most of these colorectal cancers start as small growths called polyps.
-The polyps can be single or multiple, flat or stalked, small or large.
+Most of these colorectal cancers start as small growths called polyps, which can be single or multiple, flat or stalked, small or large in size.

 Risk Factors of Colorectal Cancer